Student Communications Assistant

 Breadcrumbs

 The Georgetown Institute for Women, Peace and Security works closely with Our Secure Future (OSF) to advance the Women, Peace and Security agenda.
-We are seeking a graduate student to support our partnership in the fall term.
-This position will support OSF communications, events and research, and have the opportunity to pursue a project according to the skill set of the intern.
+We are seeking a graduate student to support our partnership and collaborative projects this fall.
+The Research Assistant will support research, communications, and events.
+Specific duties may include:

 • Apply a WPS lens to a project in consultation with, and under the supervision of, the director, according to the skills of the candidate.